The World Reconstruction Conference 5

 “Reconstructing for a sustainable future: Building resilience through recovery in a COVID-19 Transformed World”.

-The conference will be organized under three sub-themes:
+The conference was organized under three sub-themes:

 - Social, infrastructural and economic recovery from disasters as an opportunity to reset the development pathway towards a greener and resilient future,

 - Addressing the social and economic effects and impact of the Covid-19 pandemic on “hard-won” development gains, and

 - Rethinking recovery governance models: Planning, Financing and Managing recovery from complex and interconnected disaster-conflict events in the post Covid-19 world.

 The WRC5 was organized in conjunction with the 7th Global Platform for Disaster Risk Reduction (GPDRR, May 23-28, 2022, Bali, Indonesia), aligned with the thematic focus of the GPDRR that is “From Risk to Resilience: Towards Sustainable Development for All in a COVID-19 Transformed World”.
 The WRC5 was jointly hosted by UNDP, the World Bank (Global Facility for Disaster Reduction and Recovery, GFDRR) and UNDRR under the umbrella of the International Recovery Platform (IRP).

 Building on the theme “Reconstructing for a sustainable future: Building resilience through recovery in a COVID-19 Transformed World” the overall goal of the WRC5 was to build consensus on how to reconstruct a resilient and sustainable society in a post Covid-19 world.
 To this end, the conference had the following three specific objectives:

 - Take stock of the approaches, methodologies, and tools as well as emerging best practices and challenges for estimating and addressing the socio-economic effects and impact of Covid-19 pandemic on Agenda 2030 for Sustainable Development and the SDGs.